bartaxyz/GitPT/README.md

 ## How It Works

-GitPT leverages AI via OpenRouter to enhance your Git workflow:
+GitPT leverages AI via OpenRouter to enhance your Git workflow while acting as a complete git wrapper:

+- **Command Handling:** GitPT intelligently routes commands - enhanced commands (commit, pr) use AI capabilities while all other git commands are passed directly to git.

 - **For commits:** Sends a diff of your staged changes to the AI, which generates a contextual commit message following best practices.

 - **For pull requests:** Analyzes the commits and file changes between your branch and the base branch, then generates a suitable title and detailed description for your PR.

+- **For other git commands:** Passes them through directly to git with all arguments and options preserved, ensuring complete compatibility with your existing git workflow.

 ## Development